qizhang94/GEOKEYFEM_HM/README.md

 # GEOKEYFEM_HM
-The numerical simulation code of Geoinvention group (PI: Prof. Zhenyu YIN) of PolyU, mainly developed by [Qi ZHANG](https://qizhang94.github.io/).
+The numerical simulation code of [Qi ZHANG](https://qizhang94.github.io/).
+This work was supported by the RGC Postdoctoral Fellowship Scheme (RGC Ref.
+No. PDFS2223-5S04) and Start-up Fund for RAPs under the Strategic Hiring Scheme (Grant No. P0043879).

 **ALERT!
 ALERT!
 ALERT!** Please **DON'T** used the M-C UMAT code for **3D**, it will **NEVER WORK**!
 There are still many bugs!
 If you have to try 3D, modify the D-P UMAT code!